Khrystyna Soloviy: Russo-Ukrainian war

 In 2018, Soloviy joined the campaign in support of Ukrainian director Oleg Sentsov, who was arrested in Russia and sentenced to 20 years imprisonment on terrorism charges.
 The conviction was described as fabricated by Amnesty International and Human Rights Watch.
 He was ultimately released in 2019 during a prisoner swap.

 With the beginning of the Russian invasion of Ukraine in 2022, Soloviy performed at concerts abroad.
 As of 27 August 2022, Forbes Ukraine estimated she had raised €106,000 for the Ukrainian Armed Forces.

 Soloviy was in Lviv during the Russian missile attack on 6 July 2023.
 After the attack, she encouraged people to continue donating to the Ukrainian Armed Forces.

 Personal life

 Soloviy grew up in a religious family.
-At one point she joined the Order of Saint Philomena, where she was required to pray 36 times a day.
+At one point she joined the Order of Saint Philomena, where she prayed 36 times a day.
 She shared in an interview that one day she "got so tired and thought, 'What if I don't pray?'
 And nothing happened."
-After two years with the Jehovah's Witnesses, Soloviy became an atheist.
+After living two years with her aunt who was a Jehovah's Witness, Soloviy became an atheist.

 Soloviy was in a relationship with Serhiy Zhadan between 2022 and 2023.
-The relationship ended due to busy work schedules and Soloviy's romantic involvement with an unnamed man.
+The relationship ended due to busy work schedules and Soloviy's romantic involvement with another man.

 Artistry

 Influences

 Soloviy has been influenced by the work of Ruslana, Maria Burmaka, Nina Matvienko and Ivan Franko.
 In her teenage years, she listened to Okean Elzy, Tina Karol, Queen, Eagles, Zemfira, the Rasmus and the Veryovka Ukrainian Folk Choir.
+Soloviy has mentioned that she is a devoted fan of Iryna Bilyk, frequently drawing inspiration from her and incorporating references to Bilyk’s songs into her own music.